nodejs/build/doc/meetings/build-wg-meeting-2017-08-22.md

 ### Create subteams to document release/infra/github-bot access [#826](https://github.com/nodejs/build/issues/826)

 - Gibson: worried about things getting out of sync
-- Michael: Github teams are private though
+- Michael: GitHub teams are private though
 - Gibson: Yeah, not the best solution
 - Rod: How about we put it in the Readme
 - Refael: Or maybe the wiki, it’s easier to update